nh-server/switch-guide/docs/homebrew/edizon.md

 ## EdiZon

 For cheats management, [EdiZon](https://github.com/WerWolv/EdiZon) and/or [EdiZon-SE](https://github.com/tomvita/EdiZon-SE) (up to date and offers more features) are recommended.
-They offer support for Atmosphere's cheat engine, providing an easy way to download new cheats, as well as toggle them on or off.
+They offer support for Atmosphère's cheat engine, providing an easy way to download new cheats, as well as toggle them on or off.

 ## Installation requirements:
 - An archive manager like [7-Zip](https://www.7-zip.org/)